Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-11-20-the-sbt-three-ways.md

 {% endhighlight %}

-TraceRay takes the acceleration structure to trace against, a set of ray flags to adjust the traversal being performed, the instance mask, SBT indexing parameters, the ray and the payload to be updated by the closest hit or miss shaders.
+TraceRay takes the acceleration structure to trace against, a set of ray flags to adjust the traversal being performed, the instance mask, SBT indexing parameters, the ray, and the payload to be updated by the closest hit or miss shaders.
-The parameters which effect the SBT indexing are:
+The parameters which affect the SBT indexing are:

-- `InstanceInclusionMask`: This mask effects which instances are masked out by and'ing it with each instance's `InstanceMask`.
+- `InstanceInclusionMask`: This mask affects which instances are masked out by and'ing it with each instance's `InstanceMask`.
 - `RayContributionToHitGroupIndex`: This is the ray's SBT offset, $$R_\text{offset}$$.
 - `MultiplierForGeometryContributionToHitGroupIndex`: This is the ray's SBT stride $$R_\text{stride}$$.